i2cs/i2csmobile-docs/Backend/OpenCart Module/Installation/03 Testing the API.md

 #####Common issues

-1. Im getting 401 unauthorized error on first test case (1.1 api2/login_mobile : Login)
+1. Im getting HTTP Error 503 Service unavailable error

-   Reason for this issues is having an invalid key or not setting an key on `i2CSMobile` admin panel.
-Please go to the OpenCart admin panel and navigate to `OpenCart Admin panel > Modules > i2CSMobile` and set the API user key.
+   Please check if you have enabled maintenance mode in the OpenCart admin panel.
+You can check that from, Log into your OpenCart Dashboard.
+      - Go to System > Settings.
+      - Select your store from the list and click “Edit”
+      - Go to the “Server” tab.
+      - Find the Maintenance Mode section (usually third from the top) and change it to “No”

 2. Get Featured Products test is failed (12.1 api2/featured : Get Featured Products)